Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 • Digitally optimizing B2B operations, reducing paper resource consumption by 50%.

 That’s not all, though!
 We are working to reduce the impact of our beautiful gowns!
 We’ve been testing lower-impact materials to design wedding dresses that not only look good but have a reduced impact on Mother Earth.
-Let’s look at these gorgeous wedding dresses made with recycled materials and resource-efficient yarn-dyed fabrics!
+Let’s look at these gorgeous wedding dresses made with recycled-content materials and water-saving CO2 or yarn-dyed fabrics!

-We’re reimagining textile resource consumption, reducing layers without compromising the fit and quality of our gowns, and scaling up lower-impact materials in our collections—and not as one-time capsule collections.
-In 2023, we introduced the first of our wedding dresses. made from recycled polyester and resource-efficient yarn-dye production.
-As of Fall 2025, we feature 140 lower-impact gowns in our collections!
+We’re reimagining our textile resource consumption, reducing fabric layers without compromising the fit and quality of our gowns, and scaling up lower-impact materials in our collections—and not as one-time capsule collections, but as ongoing active styles.
+In 2023, we introduced the first of our wedding dresses made from recycled polyester and resource-efficient yarn-dye production.
+As of Spring 2026, we feature 170+ lower-impact gowns in our collections!

 Why are these considered lower-impact fabrics?